Duration: Three years including five months of work placement/year

 Our teaching team

-A registration form will be sent to successful applicants.
-The form must be filled and returned to Institut Culinaire de France within 30 days, along with required documentation.
+An enrollment form will then be sent to successful candidates.
+This should be completed and returned to the Institut Culinaire de France with the required documents within one month.